petehunt/webpack-require/README.md

     // Note that this is fairly performant, since the file is only parsed
     // once even if you call factory() multiple times. var yourmodule = factory();

-  }
+    // You can inspect the build process by looking at the stats object

+    // fs can be used to read static assets from the bundle.
+They are mounted
+    // in the root directory.
+This is useful for extracting a static CSS
+    // stylesheet with ExtractTextPlugin by doing: fs.readFileSync('/style.css') }
 );
 ```